terheyden/strlib/README.md

 ```

 We use the same formatting rules as `Log4J` / `SLF4J`,
-so you should rarely need to mix format styles:
+so you should rarely need to mix format styles anymore:

 ```java
 // Example - mixed String format styles can be annoying.